Similar: New Moon, Moon Sign, Waning Moon, Waxing Moon, Balsamic Moon

-When the entire face of the moon is visible from Earth, opposite the sun and unobstructed from Earth's shadow, it is considered a full moon.
-A full moon occurs approximately every 29 days.
+When the entire face of the Moon is visible from Earth, opposite the Sun, unobstructed from Earth’s shadow, and 180 degrees from its New Moon phase, it is considered a Full Moon.